94Cooper94/passwordGen/README.md

 ![One Example of a Prompt](./media/sampleConfirm.PNG)

-Lines 35-38 ensure the user is sticking to the guidelines.
-Lines 46-48 in which we declare the concat(confirm,arr) function concatinates the various arrays we declared earlier on lines 5-8 according to the user's preferences.
-Lines 63-65 is where the program randomly selects certain characters to generate into the password-- and voila!
-A random number generated password.
+Enjoy creating rng passwords to your heart's content!

 ![Final Product!](./media/sampleOutput.PNG)

-Enjoy creating rng passwords to your heart's content!